sufuf3/kubecord-installer/README.md

 ## Quick Start for Testing

-- Deploy a vortex on localhost with Vagrant and VirtualBox
+- Deploy a kubeCORD on localhost with Vagrant and VirtualBox
 - Not for production.
 Test purpose only.
   - [Install Virtualbox](https://www.virtualbox.org/wiki/Downloads)
   - [Install Vagrant](https://www.vagrantup.com/downloads.html)